Docs

 dApp Description

 The Ping-Pong app is a very simple decentralized application that will allow the user to deposit a specific number of tokens (default is 1 xEGLD) to a smart contract address and to lock them for a specific amount of time (default is 10 minutes).
 After this time interval passes, the user can claim back the same amount of tokens.
+Sending funds to the contract is called ping.
+Claiming the same amount back is called pong.

 Other rules:

-(so no multiple pings). - only the set amount can be
+• only the set amount can be ping-ed, no more, no less.

 Maybe you noticed the default amount for a deposit is 1 xEGLD and not 1 EGLD which is Elrond official token, this is because, for testing purposes we use Elrond Devnet, which is a testing environment identical to the Mainnet, the official Elrond Blockchain.
 Here, the currency is xEGLD, it's just a test token, it's worth nothing.